 It angers me.

-And he you know what, if you look through all them emails that were released last summer, how they were saying that uh uh we are the family was a nuisance.
+If you look through all those emails that were released last summer, how they were saying that the family was a nuisance, certain people in the family weren't intelligent enough, intelligent enough to have a conversation with.

-Uh they're talking about wiretap and the family.
+They're talking about wiretap in the family.

 All right, that was Kent Terry, the brother of Brian Terry.